ezzabuzaid/Testing-Workshop/slides.md

 <ul>
   <li v-click>To deliver working software to the users.</li>
-  <li v-click>Cumlativlty build trust in the users.</li>
+  <li v-click>To build customer trust and satisfaction.</li>
-  <li v-click>More resilient (recoverable) and robust software.</li>
+  <li v-click>To have more resilient (recoverable) and robust software.</li>
+  <li v-click>Because it's cheaper!</li>
 </ul>

 <v-clicks>
-<h2>Why not test?</h2>
+<h2>Why not to test?</h2>
 <p>Increase development time?</p>
 </v-clicks>

 <!--
+1. Isn't that everyone's job after all? right!

+2. Your user/customer has to trust you in order to pay for your product and use it, if you're to ship software that has major features not working, your customer base will fly away to a competitor.

+3. If you do test your product, then you can almost roll back to the last working version without being terrified.

+4. Fixing bugs, especially old bugs costly, and sometimes impossible.

-Someone might argue that writing test delay or slow development time and shipping features, while that might be true sometimes, however, the development time will get slowly in the long term without unit test due to the number of bugs that will rise.
+Someone might argue that writing test delays or slow development time and shipping features, while that might be true sometimes, however, the development time will get slow in the long term without unit tests due to the number of bugs that will rise.
 -->

 ---